rmsrosa/random_notes/docs/src/generative/simple_score_matching.md

 ### Optimization method

-We use the classical Adam optimiser (see [Adam: A Method for Stochastic Optimization (2015)](https://www.semanticscholar.org/paper/Adam%3A-A-Method-for-Stochastic-Optimization-Kingma-Ba/a6cb366736791bcccc5c8639de5a8f9636bf87e8)), which is a stochastic gradient-based optimization method.
+We use the classical Adam optimiser (see [Kingma and Ba (2015)](https://www.semanticscholar.org/paper/Adam%3A-A-Method-for-Stochastic-Optimization-Kingma-Ba/a6cb366736791bcccc5c8639de5a8f9636bf87e8)), which is a stochastic gradient-based optimization method.

 ```@example simplescorematching
 opt = Adam(0.03)